When the chair is a bully or out of line

 What can you do when the chair is a bully, or out of line?
-Unfortunately, sometimes the chair lets his position go to his head.
+Unfortunately, sometimes the chair lets their position go to their head.
 We outlined some basic principles about bullying in this post, “Do you have a bully on board?”
 If you are burdened with a chair who bullies or intimidates others, we suggest this approach:

 - Talk with your attorney and see if he is familiar with the rules of decorum as laid out in Robert’s Rules of Order.
 An attorney who understands these principles can help educate the chair.